keenlabs/KeenClient-Java/README.md

 ##### 2.0.0

-+ Refactored Java and Android SDKs into a shared core library and two different implementations of the `KeenClient` class.
++ Refactored Java and Android SDKs into a shared core library and two different implementations of the `KeenClient.Builder` class.

 ##### 1.0.7